yash-sharma1/docs-site/docs/api-reference/dex-api/ws-connection.md

 Using this method, streams are be consumed via subscribe and unsubscribe commands, sent through a single WebSocket connection.

+**Note: one connection is only allowed to subscribe to one address.**

 ```javascript
     const conn = new WebSocket("wss://dex.binance.org/api/ws");
     conn.onopen = function(evt) {